bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 BERTO : CREATE A SCRIPT TO DO THIS AUTOMATICALLY

-### Do not perform this procedure as the root user
+### Do not perform this procedure as the root user on the build machine
-Some of the libraries being used in this procedure have flaws that cause the "make install" component of the build process try to overwrite parts of the building system's library directories regardless of how they are configured.
+Some versions of the libraries being used in this procedure have flaws that cause the "make install" component of the build process try to overwrite parts of the building system's library directories regardless of how they are configured.

-For this reason it is **imperative** that you are not performing this procedure as root.
+For this reason it is **imperative** that you are not performing this procedure as root on the build machine otherwise important components of your build system machine may be overwritten.

 The only time during this procedure you should be acting as the root user on the build system is if you are deliberately installing